Can Pool Chemicals Make You Sick? Health Risks Explained

 Always wear protective equipment: safety goggles, chemical-resistant gloves, and long sleeves when handling concentrated chemicals.
 Work in well-ventilated areas to avoid inhaling fumes.

-Never mix chemicals: Add chemicals to water separately, waiting at least 10 minutes between additions.
+Never mix chemicals: Add chemicals to water separately, waiting at least 10 minutes between most additions (30+ minutes between muriatic acid and chlorine).
 Mixing dry chemicals can cause violent reactions, fires, or toxic gas release.

 Proper storage: Keep chemicals in original containers, away from heat sources, and in a cool, dry location.
 Store liquid chlorine and muriatic acid separately from other chemicals.